vboyev-MSFT/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 Scheduled scans run in addition to [real-time protection and scanning](configure-real-time-protection-microsoft-defender-antivirus.md).

 The start time of the scan itself is still based on the scheduled scan policy (**ScheduleDay**, **ScheduleTime**, and **ScheduleQuickScanTime**).
-Randomization will cause Microsoft Defender Antivirus to start a scan on each machine within a four-hour window from the time set for the scheduled scan.
+Randomization causes Microsoft Defender Antivirus to start a scan on each machine within a four-hour window from the time set for the scheduled scan.

 See [Schedule scans](schedule-antivirus-scans.md) for other configuration options available for scheduled scans.